 The following article contains thoughts, inferences & opinions that are entirely those of Peter Epstein of Epstein Research.
 I own none of the stocks mentioned in this article.
 I have never owned any of the stocks mentioned.
-I have no prior or existing relationship with any company mentioned below.
+I have no prior or existing relationship with any company discussed below.
 I am not currently, and have never been, short (or long put options) on any company in this piece.

 The very unfortunate news about CannTrust Holdings, Inc. (TRST.T) / (CTST.NYSE), mainly that it grew cannabis in rooms that were not sanctioned by Canadian regulatory bodies and allegedly hid plants from inspectors, could be good news for the rest of the industry.
 Not good because it takes product off the shelves, good because it will force companies to double-down on their compliance, personnel & corporate governance functions.